top of page

 bio

-ABOUT OUR OFFICE
+ABOUT OUR OFFICES

-Our office is located in Concord, NC, at 1028 Lee-Ann Drive Northeast, Suite 60.
 When you come into the building, take the elevator to the ground level and walk to your left.

 Providing empathic, evidence-based approach in assessment and treatment.